 - Manage how your body metabolizes protein, carbohydrates, and fat

-Just like your insulin needs change based on what you’re doing and eating, your body’s cortisol production must precisely match your needs during any given moment, too.
+Just like your insulin or other diabetes medication needs can change based on what you’re doing and eating, your body’s cortisol production must precisely match your needs during any given moment, too.

 How does cortisol affect your blood sugar?